|Major Groups > Chanterelles and Trumpets > Cantharellus formosus|

 Cantharellus formosus is a gorgeous chanterelle from the Pacific Northwest, where it grows as a mycorrhizal partner with western hemlock and other conifers.
 Since at least 1912, eastern North American and European mycologists visiting the Pacific Northwest have noted that the principal chanterelle in the region looked different from European and eastern North American versions of "Cantharellus cibarius."
 In 1938, British mycologist E. J. H. Corner collected the mushroom, made a few notes, then stored it in liquid for 28 years before naming it Cantharellus formosus in his 1966 treatment of chanterelles worldwide.

 Ecology: Mycorrhizal with western hemlock and other conifers; growing alone, gregariously, or in small clusters in old-growth and second-growth forests in fall and winter; British Columbia, Oregon, and northern California.
-The illustrated and described collections are from northern California.
+The illustrated and described collections are from California and Oregon.

 Cap: 3–10 cm; convex with an inrolled margin, becoming broadly convex, flat, or shallowly depressed with an inrolled, uplifted, or irregular-wavy margin; the center not becoming perforated; bald, finely suede-like, or slightly roughened; bright to dull orange-yellow, with a grayish to brownish pigment layer that is nearly invisible in wet conditions but becomes more prominent with drying or with age in dry weather, appearing as tiny, darker scales; often bruising and discoloring yellowish.

-Undersurface: Running down the stem; with well developed false gills; pale orange-yellow, with a pinkish cast in most collections.
+Undersurface: Running down the stem; with well developed false gills; pale orange-yellow, when fresh with a pinkish cast in most collections.

 Stem: 4–6 cm long; to 1.5 cm thick at apex; usually tapering gracefully downward; more or less bald; colored like the cap or paler; often bruising yellow to brownish near the base; fleshy.